-The average age of an eSportsman is seriously young; the majority of players start at 17 and are on the scrapheap by their mid-twenties.
-Lewis says, "You've got such a short amount of time, the attitude is 'Grab what I can, when I can'.
+The average age of an e-sportsman is seriously young: The majority of players start at 17 and are on the scrapheap by their mid 20s.
+Lewis says, "You've got such a short amount of time, the attitude is, 'Grab what I can, when I can.'
 And that makes you more susceptible.
-You've got to think 'me, me, me', all the time."
+You've got to think, 'Me, me, me,' all the time."

 "THEY CAN'T HAVE EYES EVERYWHERE"

 But, if the lure of match-fixing is so powerful, why is it not more effectively policed?

 It seems that the e-sports world has almost outgrown itself.
 What began as a cottage industry is now a fully fledged global enterprise, and the administrators are unable to keep up.
 This is reflected in the sheer number of competitions: there are almost 1,300 tournaments for League of Legends, and over 2,200 for StarCraft II.
 Yet e-sports still doesn't have its own codified set of rules, or its own regulatory body.
 There's no e-Fifa or e-IOC.

 Lewis says: "When you create a computer game you have no idea, even as the developer, how popular it's going to get, or whether people will host their own tournaments.
 In most cases there's no licensing required—the developers actually want people to create their own tournament, because it draws attention.
 A lot of them rely on volunteers.